-Considering that our goal is to collect information to better characterize and study the phenomenon of interest, we decided that the best survey format would be an exploratory, descriptive survey that consisted of both closed and open questions.
-Open questions are especially suited for such qualitative exploratory surveys when previous experience or literature is insufficient to guide the design of closed questions [35].
+Considering that our goal is to collect initial information that will help to better characterize and study the phenomenon of interest, we decided that the best format for the survey would be an exploratory, descriptive survey that consists of a combination of closed and open questions.
+Open questions are an important component of such qualitative (exploratory) surveys, since they are especially suited for cases where previous experiences or literature are insufficient to guide the design of closed questions [35].

 We use non-probability sampling, more specifically convenience sampling [35], by using freelance marketplaces [36, 37].
-The marketplace used to conduct the survey was Freelancer.com,1 via which a total of 85 professional developers where hired to fill out the survey.
-We chose Freelancer.com because it offers the "Pay for Time" option, which we consider ideal for rewarding tasks such as completing a questionnaire comprising a relatively short period of time.
+The marketplace that was selected to conduct the survey was Freelancer.com,1 via which a total of 85 professional developers where hired to complete the survey.
+We chose Freelancer.com because this marketplace offers the "Pay for Time" option, which we consider ideal for rewarding tasks such as completing a questionnaire comprising a relatively short period of time.
+Although an ideal population sample should be drawn randomly, the costs of hiring many developers and only using the data of a few made this rather prohibitive.
+Instead, we sampled participants based on their bidding on our task (which meant that their profile had to fit with the requirements that were specified in the task description).